GramKoski/making-aie-dev-easier-readthedocs/docs/vector_addition.rst

 The dataflow graph is a class that extends the graph functionality.
 It can be made up of a multiple kernels, snippets of code that will run on the AIE tiles.
 While multiple kernels can run per tile, a kernel is not split between tiles.

 Our graph itself must define the data flow before it is ready to call on the kernels.
-In our implementation we use `input_plio` to stream our data from our `plio` memory to connect to the inputs of our kernel.
+In our implementation we use ``input_plio`` to stream our data from our ``plio`` memory to connect to the inputs of our kernel.
 We also need to specify the dimensions of our types from our inputs as well as our outputs.
-But we use a `stream` to tell Vitis that we want to load via a steram and not load it into the tile's memory.
+We use a ``stream`` to tell Vitis that we want to load via the stream interface and run the graph for 128 samples.
+After we will look at an alternative implementation that uses buffers instead of streams.

-`graph.hpp`:
+``graph.hpp``:

 ::